kwangjong/kwangjong.github.io/_posts/CSCheatSheet/2022-03-10-algorithm.md

 ## Sorting Algorithms
 ### Selection Sort
 ***Selection Sort*** is a comparison based algorithms.
 It divides the list into a sorted part and an unsorted part, and repeatedly searches the unsorted part and "select" the smallest or greates element to move from the unsorted part to the end of the sorted part.
-* Optimized for small lists (fewer than 10-20elements).
+* Optimized for small lists (fewer than 10-20 elements).
 * It may require many comparisions for big lists.
 * Time Complexity: **O(n<sup>2</sup>)**